Table of Contents

 Keep this calculation in mind as we proceed through our implementation.

-With the groundwork ready, let's begin our Index
+With the groundwork ready, let's begin our Index implementation:

 Alright then, why make it optional?